Mctripp10/clustering-iris-flower-data/README.md

 ![labeled_fig](./resources/labeled_fig.png)

-The image above shows the labeled dataset projected onto a 2D plane.
+The image above shows the labeled dataset projected onto a 2D plane (plotting the first feature on the x-axis and the fourth feature on the y-axis).
 The algorithms I wrote attempt to replicate this using non-labeled data.

 ## Project Layout
 - `clustering_algs.py` contains my code for both the agglomerative clustering and DBSCAN algorithms
 - `./data` contains the training data
   - `iris.data` - file containing iris flower dataset
-  - `iris.name` - file containing information on how data was gathered and how `iris.data` is organized
+  - `iris.name` - file containing information on how data was gathered, what features are used, and how `iris.data` is organized
 - `results_discussion.pdf` contains discussion and analysis of the algorithms implemented in this project

 ## How to use